kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 ### PodCheckpoint Objects

-To provide declarative management of checkpoint operations, this KEP introduces a new built-in Kubernetes API type, `PodCheckpoint`, in the `checkpoint.k8s.io/v1alpha1` API group.
+To provide declarative management of checkpoint operations, this KEP introduces a new built-in Kubernetes API type, `PodCheckpoint`, in the `node.k8s.io/v1alpha1` API group.
-`PodCheckpoint` is a first-class Kubernetes resource (not a CRD); it is served by the API server alongside core types such as `Pod` and `Node`.
-The design follows the Kubernetes [volume snapshots] pattern: a checkpoint is a standalone object with its own lifecycle that can outlive the source Pod and be used to create multiple new Pods.
+`PodCheckpoint` is a first-class Kubernetes resource (not a CRD); it is served by the API server alongside `RuntimeClass`.
+The existing Node API group is used because the resource describes a SIG Node-owned operation performed by the kubelet and container runtime on the node where the source Pod runs; a separate API group for this single resource is unnecessary.
+The design follows the Kubernetes
+[volume snapshots] pattern: a checkpoint is a standalone object with its own lifecycle that can outlive the source Pod and be used to create multiple new Pods.
 The restore side makes use of a new `restoreFrom` field on Pod spec described below.